Carrum Downs

 The employment landscape in Carrum Downs shows performance that lags behind national averages across key labour market indicators

-Conversely, professional & technical services have lower representation at 4.4% compared to the regional average of 10.1%.
-The ratio of workers per resident was 0.6 as at the Census, indicating a level of local employment opportunities above the norm.
+Conversely, professional & technical services showed lower representation at 4.4% compared to the regional average of 10.1%.
+The ratio of workers per resident was 0.6 as at the Census, indicating local employment opportunities above the norm.
 Between September 2024 and September 2025, employment levels increased by 2.5%, labour force increased by 2.8%, resulting in an unemployment rise of 0.3 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% over the same period.
-State-level data as of 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest a national employment increase of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Carrum Downs's employment mix suggests local employment should increase by approximately 6.1% over five years and 12.9% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Greater Melbourne recorded employment growth of 3.0% over the same period.
+National employment forecasts from May-25 suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Carrum Downs's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment